15 Regression Models for Continuous \(Y\) and Case Study in Ordinal Regression

 A

-Semiparametric models that treat \(Y\) as ordinal but not B interval-scaled have many advantages including robustness and freedom of distributional assumptions for \(Y\) conditional on any given set of predictors.
+Semiparametric models that treat \(Y\) as ordinal but not interval-scaled have many advantages including robustness and freedom of distributional assumptions for \(Y\) conditional on any given set of predictors.
 Advantages are demonstrated in a case study of a cumulative probability ordinal model.
 Some of the results are compared to quantile regression and OLS.
 Many of the methods used in the case study also apply to ordinary linear models.

 15.1 Dataset and Descriptive Statistics